gitter-badger/upspeak/README.md

 ### Interoperability

 A comprehensive HTTP API.
 Allow data import and export.
 Integrate with existing tools and services wherever possible.
+Allow combining data from multiple sources.

 ### Ease of use